 Well, to start, there are no bad options: every Roku device can stream Netflix, Hulu, and thousands of other channels in full HD, not to mention some great free video channels.
 It’s when you get to other options, like 4K streaming and wired connectivity, that the models differ.

-Here’s a very quick summary of the various devices currently offered by Roku:
+Here’s a very quick summary of the latest devices offered by Roku, as of October 2017:

 - Roku Express, $30.
 This is the cheapest option, and probably good enough for most users.

 - Roku Streaming Stick, $50.
-This is Roku in an HDMI stick form factor with a quad core processor.
+This is Roku in an HDMI stick form factor, complete with a voice search remote.

-- Roku Ultra, $130.
-This is the only current Roku with a USB port for external hard drives.
-It also offers voice search via the remote, and optical digital audio output.
+- Roku Ultra, $100.
+This is the only current Roku with a microSD card.
+It also offers voice search from the remote, and an ethernet connection.

 That’s just a quick overview.
-Let’s dive into the complete Roku lineup, starting with the Roku Express and working our way up the price scale.
-More expensive options (almost) always include every feature offered by the cheaper models, so I’ll only be listing the new features as I work my way up the chain.
+Let’s dive into the complete Roku lineup, starting with the Roku Express and working our way up the price scale all the way up to the Ultra.
+More expensive options include every feature offered by the cheaper models, so I’ll only be listing the new features as I work my way up the chain.
 Our advice: buy the cheapest model with all the features you care about.

 The $30 Roku Express: the Cheapest Option

-This is it: the most affordable streaming device on the market.
+The Roku Express is the most affordable streaming device on the market.
 If you just want to watch the services you’re already paying for, and aren’t concerned with specs, this is the model for you.
 Here’s a quick roundup of the features offered: